 - 1. Central Processor 0/1 and the System Controller. - 2.
 Central Processor 2/3 and the EXDC - 3.
 Central Storage - a.
 Central Storage is powered at the BSM level.
-Two BSMs are powered together.
-Refer to the '3081 Design Presentation' for more information. - 4.
+Two BSMs are powered together. - 4.
 Processor Controller. - a.
 The IAEs are physically located in the Processor Controller and are powered with it.
 The IAEs are powered in groups of eight.